RevokeCash/revoke.cash/content/en/learn/approvals/how-to-revoke-token-approvals.md

 If you prefer learning through video content, our friend [WiiMee](https://twitter.com/Wii_Mee) has created an excellent video tutorial on how to use Revoke.cash.

-<youtube-video id="XfojTY30d8M" title="How To Revoke Token Approvals on Revoke.cash by WiiMee"></youtube-video>
+::youtube-video{title="How To Revoke Token Approvals on Revoke.cash by WiiMee" id="XfojTY30d8M"}

 ## Revoke Token Approvals Using Etherscan